Thank you to everyone for an amazing

 Dog Policy: Leashed dogs are permitted in outside, public spaces during the festival.

-COVID-19: Disposable masks will be provided at the entrance to the Arts & Crafts Show at Highland County Public Schools and The Highland Center for those who need them.
-Please stay home if you have symptoms of COVID-19 and follow recommended guidelines for isolation/quarantine if you recently had COVID-19 or were exposed to COVID-19.
+COVID-19: Please stay home if you have symptoms of COVID-19 and follow recommended guidelines for isolation/quarantine if you recently had COVID-19 or were exposed to COVID-19.
 Full current guidance for COVID-19 can be found with the CDC and the Virginia Department of Health.

 Awards: